Bill Hodgson (curler)

 William Jeffrey Michael Hodgson Jr. (June 21, 1944 – January 25, 2022) was a Canadian curler.
 He was the second on the 1975 Brier Champion team (skipped by Bill Tetley), representing Northern Ontario.
 The team later went on to finish third at the World Championships of that year.
 Originally from Thunder Bay, he was transferred to Winnipeg in 1979.
 He would later play lead for Manitoba at the 2005 and 2006 Canadian Senior Curling Championships, finishing 6th and 5th, respectively.

 Personal life

 Hodgson was the son of Bebe and Bill Sr. He graduated from Lakehead University in 1965 and was a member of the university hockey team.
-He was Vice President, Commercial Services, Cambrian Credit Union.
+He was vice president, commercial services, Cambrian Credit Union.
 He also worked for TD Bank, retiring from the South Winnipeg Commercial Banking Centre in 2000.
-He was married to Judy Glover and had three children.
+He was married to Judy Glover and had four children.